vasilvas99/vss-live-plot-ext/README.md

 ## Compiling the protobufs

-Protobufs for the communication come pre-compiled but if you wish to re-compile them, run:
+Protobufs for the communication come pre-compiled but if you wish to re-compile them:

 Check-out the kuksa.val submodule: